|

 Presbyteries, and with the acts of each

-being subject to review by their
+Presbytery being subject to review by

-respective Primary Synod (Auburn or
+the Primary Synod (Auburn or

 G-9.0104 a.
-Governing bodies,
+Governing bodies, consisting of the

-consisting of the Participation Session, Presbytery, Sub-Synods, and and the
+Participation Session, Presbytery, Sub-Synods, and

-Primary Synods (Westminster and Representation Auburn), shall be responsible for
+Representation Auburn), shall be responsible for

 implementing the church's commitment